 Seraphinite comes from a specific type of clinochlore.
-This relatively rare mineral part of the chlorite group can only be found in Russia.
+This relatively rare mineral which is part of the chlorite group can only be found in Russia.

-Although quite soft, seraphinite is widely used as a gemstone because of its attractive feather-like markings.
-These are caused by inclusions of the mineral mica.
-The presence of mica in seraphinite can cause slight chatoyance in some stones.
+Although quite soft, seraphinite is widely used as a gemstone because of its attractive feather-like patterns.
+These are caused by inclusions of mica.
+The presence of mica in seraphinite can also cause some material to be slightly chatoyant.

 The clinochlore for seraphinite comes from an iron mine in eastern Siberia called Korshunovskoe.
-Although the stone was known for a number of years, samples only began appearing outside of Russia more recently.
+Although known for a number of years it only started appearing outside of Russia more recently.

-It didn't take long before seraphinite was attracting attention from rock and mineral enthusiasts around the world.
+It didn't take long for seraphinite to start attracting attention from rock and mineral enthusiasts around the world.
 Gradually larger quantities then began finding their way out of Russia.

-Although more readily available now than it once was, large quantities of fine grade seraphinite is still very difficult to find.
+Although more readily available now than it once was, large quantities of fine grade seraphinite is still difficult to find.
 Due to the current political situation in Russia, the situation is unlikely to improve and if anything will get worse.

-Some have a slightly different interpretation of the word and believe it may actually mean 'fiery flying serpent'.
+Some have a slightly different interpretation of seraphim and believe it may actually mean 'fiery flying serpent'.

-The word seraph was used by the English poet John Milton in 1667 in his epic poem Paradise Lost.
+The word seraph was used by the English poet John Milton in 1667 in an epic poem called Paradise Lost.
 The genre was Christian theology.

 When used for its metaphysical healing properties seraphinite is known as an angelic stone.
 It's believed to initiate contact with natural spirits and non physical beings from this planet and beyond.